Budhathoki-A/contact-keeper/ReadMe.txt

-Step 1: First create a folder and run commands below: cmd no 1: npm init -y : This Gives package.json (Here, Add description og the app and change the main file to server.js from main.js)
+Step 1: First create a folder and run commands below: cmd no 1: npm init -y : This Gives package.json (Here, Add description on the app and change the main file to server.js from main.js)

   cmd no 2: npm i express bcryptjs jsonwebtoken config express-validator